meganesu/personal-site-v2/src/blog/managing-focus-with-react-and-jest/managing-focus-with-react-and-jest.md

 As with any new functionality, it's a good idea to write tests as you're implementing, so that you can be sure that things work (and continue to work) as you expect them to.

-One good tip to keep in mind is that you should be testing the side effects of your application, not the implementation.
-You don't want your tests to be too closely tied to the exact implementation of your app (like checking that a particular function got called), because it makes your tests more brittle.
-If a Future You decides to make changes to the way you implemented a feature, you'll probably end up needing to change your tests as well.
+One good tip to keep in mind is that you should test the side effects of your application, not the implementation.
+When your tests are too closely tied to the exact implementation of your app (for example, they check that a particular function was called), they become brittle.
+If Future You decides to change the way you implemented that feature, you'll probably end up also needing to change your tests, even though the end users sees the same behavior.

 Instead, you should test for side effects - what is it that you're expecting your app to have done by the time the code finishes running?
 In our case, the scenario we're trying to test looks something like this: